wp-plugins/oik/trunk/readme.txt

 = 1.4 =
 * Added: [bw_block]/[bw_eblock] now supports themes generated with Artisteer 3.1 beta 1
 * Added: option to specify which version of Artisteer was used to generate your theme: 31, 30, 25, or na
+* Added: Basic support for using [bw_block] when NOT using an Artisteer theme
 * Changed: Documentation has been migrated to www.oik-plugins.com/oik = 1.3.1 =
 * Changed: Lost another fight with SVN :-(